lex-node/SCoDA-Simple-Code-Deference-Agreement-/README.md

 Improvements that may be added to future versions of the SCoDA include:

-* sprucing up the markdown file to mirror the word-formatted file;
+* adding a hardfork-related exception to the definition of "Material Adverse Exception Event";

 * general clean-up and drafting improvements;